Readify/madskillz/Managed Services.md

 - I can on-board new customers into Managed Services.
 - I can confidently talk to customers about Readify services and solutions.
 - I establish processes and frameworks for managing customer's expectations allowing for other team members to work autonomously.
-- I am comfortable with building a roadmap for the product based on the customer's needs.
+- I am comfortable with building a roadmap for customer's environment to meet their needs.
 - I understand the business domain for my customer and their systems.
-- I understand all technical applications for my customers systems, from source control to build and release.
 - I know how to stand-up and maintain a build and delivery pipeline.

 #### I am investing back into Readify.